 - Proof of partnership funding

 - Proof of ownership/leasehold requirements, if relevant

 - Details of statutory permissions required and obtained

-- Detailed timetable or work programme
+- · Detailed timetable or work programme

 - Cost breakdown and cashflow

 - Detailed Project Management structure

 - Method of buying goods, works and services

 - Your bank account details

-We will use the documents you supply with the Permission to Start form to help us monitor your scheme's progress and performance.
-We will normally pay only towards costs incurred after you have obtained our Permission to Start.
+We will use the documents you supply with the Permission to Start form to help us monitor your project's progress and performance.
+As standard we pay against costs incurred after you have obtained Permission to Start.

-Once the form is completed print a hard copy of the form only, sign and date it, and then send it to your case officer for HLF approval.
-The person signing this declaration must have the authority to do so.
+Once the form is completed and submitted via the online portal, print a hard copy of the form only, have appropriate members of your organisation sign and date it, and send it to your case officer for HLF approval.
+The people signing this declaration must have the authority to do so.
 By signing the declaration, you are confirming that your organisation understands and accepts the grant award along with all the associated requirements.

 Once we have approved your request we will return a copy of the form to you.
-You can then start work on your scheme.
+You can then start work on your project.
 You must get our approval in writing if you need to make changes to these documents.